Welcome to today's edition of the Rush 24-7 podcast.

 Back in just a second.

-They're just asking the pensioners to agree.
+They're just asking the pensioners to agree that they haven't pared down a little bit.

 And they're not doing themselves any favors.

-The Germans do not want to bail out these lazy jackasses, as you can see by the headline on the front page of build today.
+The Germans do not want to bail out these lazy jackasses, as you can see by the headline on the front page of Build Today.

 Once again, we're the schmucks of Europe.

-Now, when Americans figure out that we're bailing out these Greek leeches as well, Americans are not gonna be happy, and we are well on the road on this program to letting Americans know that not only are we bailing them out, but we're not securing these so-called loans.
+And we are well on the road on this program to letting Americans know that not only are we bailing them out, but we're not securing these so-called loans.

 And if they don't make the payments on the required date, we just roll it over.

-We are in effect giving Greece the money.
+We are, in effect, giving Greece the money.

 Simply cut back so the country can survive.

-Europe, United States are quote unquote lending them money to make sure they keep their welfare, and these leeches in Greece, and the New York Times store does not once use the word union in describing these people.
+And these leeches in Greece, and the New York Times story does not once use the word union in describing these people.

 They're rioting.